 First, have a look at your lease to make sure you know what the terms are with respect to moving out.
 In most cases, tenants are expected to give 60 full calendar days’ notice from the end of a lease.
 This is not 60 full calendar days from whenever you want, but rather it must be from the end of your lease.
 For example, if your lease ends July 31, 2020, then your notice must be received by May 31, 2020.

 - Send a letter via U.S. certified mail to your landlord or property manager to make sure they are aware of the date you intend to move out.

 - Follow up with them to make sure they have received your communication

 - Answer any questions your landlord or property manager has quickly to avoid any misunderstandings.

-- Find out if there any special instructions regarding moving out (restrictions on times or days of the week, other procedures)
+- Find out if there are any special instructions regarding moving out (restrictions on times or days of the week, other procedures)

-Written communication helps eliminates the chance of any issues that may arise later with respect to move out dates and other agreements.
+Written communication helps eliminates the chance of any issues that may arise later with respect to move-out dates and other agreements.
 It may also be a requirement in your lease.

 About one to two months* before you move, contact a moving company to organize a date for picking up all your belongings and transporting them to your new home.